vikas8561/CGxSU_Semester_1/UI_UX_Figma/Notes/Unit 2/03-icons-and-imagery.md

   - Icons → replace confusing ones with simpler alternatives.
   - Imagery → swap irrelevant stock photos for **locally relatable visuals** (e.g., Indian street food instead of burgers for a food app).
 - Iteration ensures the final product is **usable, relatable, and user-approved**.

-### **Final Thought**
-Applying icons and imagery in practice requires **clarity, performance optimization, accessibility, and cultural relevance**.
-By testing and refining visuals, designers can create **interfaces that are functional, relatable, and inclusive**, ensuring usability even on budget smartphones in small-town India.

 ---